inaborges/JupyterCon2020/README.md

-This a repo created do share more information about my Lightning Talk.
+This a repo created to share more information about my Lightning Talk.

-Link for the video:
+Here is the link for the video: